nhantien/fast-api-container-demo/doc/blog.md

 ### Container Storage

-Containers themselves are ephemeral, which means they are shortlive, and when ever a container instance is terminated, any data generated during the lifecycle of the container will be lost.
-This is where a Container Storage comes into play.
+Containers themselves are ephemeral, which means they are short-lived, and whenever a container instance is terminated, any data generated during the lifecycle of the container will be lost.
+This is where Container Storage comes into play.

 #### Volumes

 A Docker volume is a Docker-managed data storage area that exists outside the container's file system and is used to persist and share data between containers.
 Volumes are created and managed by Docker itself and are specifically designed to store data separately from containers.
 Docker volumes are an excellent choice when you need to preserve data even if a container is removed or replaced.
 Using volume is the preferred method for persisting files for Docker containers.

-To make it easier to understand, think of a Docker volume like a separate, dedicated external hard drive or USB stick that you connect to your computer.
+To make it easier to understand, think of a Docker volume as a separate, dedicated external hard drive or USB stick that you connect to your computer.
 You can store important files on this external storage, and even if you replace your computer (equivalent to replacing a container), you can reconnect the external drive to access the same files.
 Multiple computers (containers) can also use the same external drive to share files.

-You can read more about container volumme [here].(https://docs.docker.com/storage/volumes/)
+You can read more about container volume [here].(https://docs.docker.com/storage/volumes/)

 #### Bind Mounts